sharathdoes/PDF-to-chatbot-using-RAG-Langchain/README.md

 # Operating System Chatbot

-This is a chatbot application built to provide theoretical answers related to operating systems.
-It uses advanced natural language processing techniques to respond to user queries about various topics within operating systems, such as process management, memory management, file systems, synchronization, and more.
+For instance, I took my operating system material and this is a chatbot application built ito provide theoretical answers related to operating systems.
 ## Features

 - **Theoretical Q&A**: Answers any theoretical questions related to operating systems.